Huzaifa-Atiq/PyUIkit/documentation/Progressbar.md

 `ProgressBar` in **PyUIkit** is a **visual indicator** to show progress for tasks like loading, uploading, or processing.
 It supports **dynamic updates**, custom colors, and works seamlessly with other UI components.

+> ⚠️ **Note:** Before using this component, it is recommended to read the [Quickstart Guide](https://github.com/Huzaifa-Atiq/PyUIkit/blob/main/documentation/Quickstart.md) if you haven't already to understand how to create windows, top-level Divs, and basic setup.

 ---

 ### 🔹 Features